tvpsh2020/nexmo-developer/_partials/stitch/guides/outbound-pstn-calling/javascript.md

 This guide will introduce you to the following concepts.

-**Calls** - a method for calling a User in your application.
-The method essentially wraps the creation of a conversation, adding users to it and finally the audio enabling and disabling for you.
+**Phone Calls** - a method for calling a phone device from your application.
+The method works just like the `call()` method we covered in the previous App to App Call Guide.
+So essentially `callPhone()` wraps the creation of a conversation, adding users to it and finally the audio enabling and disabling for you.
 At the same time it also generates a Call object.

 ## Before you begin